RETURN LOCATION STRING MAP

 EVEN WATER NEEDS A MAP

-SAND IMPRINT
+SAND STRATA

 SUNSET STRATA